seanreed1111/sql-recipes/recipes.md

 ---

-## Summaries and NULL Values
+## SUMmaries and NULL Values
 ## Problem
-## You’re summarizing a set of values that may include NULL values and you need to know how to interpret the results.
+## You’re SUMmarizing a set of values that may include NULL values and you need to know how to interpret the results.

 ## Solution
 ## Understand how aggregate functions handle NULL values.